oneapi-src/oneDNN/README.md

 Intel MKL-DNN library built with binary dependency will link against Intel OpenMP runtime included with Intel MKL small libraries package.
-Intel OpenMP runtime is binary compatible with GNU OpenMP and CLANG OpenMP runtimes and should be used in the final application.
+Intel OpenMP runtime is binary compatible with GNU OpenMP and CLANG OpenMP runtimes and is recommended for the best performance results.
 Here are example linklines for GNU C++ compiler and Intel C++ compiler.
 ```
-	g++ -std=c++11 -fopenmp -Wl,--as-needed -I${MKLDNNROOT}/include -L${MKLDNNROOT}/lib simple_net.cpp -lmkldnn -lmklml_intel -liomp5
+	g++ -std=c++11 -I${MKLDNNROOT}/include -L${MKLDNNROOT}/lib simple_net.cpp -lmkldnn -lmklml_intel -liomp5
 ```
 ```
 	icpc -std=c++11 -qopenmp -I${MKLDNNROOT}/include -L${MKLDNNROOT}/lib simple_net.cpp -lmkldnn -lmklml_intel
 ```
-In `g++` example option `-Wl,--as-needed` forces linker to resolve OpenMP symbols in Intel OpenMP runtime library.
+Using GNU compiler with `-fopenmp` and `-liomp5` options will link the application with both Intel and GNU OpenMP runtime libraries.
+This will lead to undefined behavior of the application.

 Intel MKL-DNN library built standalone will use OpenMP runtime supplied by the compiler, so as long as both the library and the application use the